Increasing Incidence of

-Increasing Incidence of Autism Spectrum Disorders Continues in Indiana
+Autism Spectrum Disorders Continues in Indiana

 In 2008, based on a sample of 8 year olds, the Centers for Disease Control (CDC) reported that the prevalence of autism had risen to 1 in 88 in American children.
 By 2010, using a similar sample, it was announced that the incidence had climbed to 1 in 68.
 Based on these latest numbers, 1 in 42 boys and 1 in 189 girls are being diagnosed with an autism spectrum disorder (ASD).
 Two years ago in a national telephone survey of 100,000 families, the incidence was projected at 1 in 50.
+The CDC just released new incidence numbers based on input from 11 states.
+The incidence has remained stable at 1 in 68.
 (Note: Different data collection methods will often yield differing results.)

-If the increasing incidence rates are accurate, what does this mean for Indiana?
+So, what does this mean for Indiana?
 Since no database currently exists in Indiana with the actual numbers of people on the autism spectrum, either statewide or by county, the only real figures come from the December 1 child count data collected by the Indiana Department of Education, Department of Special Education.
 These data are collected from all public school districts across Indiana.
 The chart at the end of this article illustrates the increasing incidence of ASD since 1999.

 While there is a general belief and awareness that autism spectrum disorders are on the rise, it is unclear why.
 Some believe that more children are being identified because the medical community and other professionals have a better understanding of autism spectrum disorders, and because the definition of autism has been expanded to encompass more individuals.
 Others believe that the increase is real and are advocating for research to investigate the potential causes of autism.
-Whether we believe the growth is because of increases in ASD or the result of changes in diagnosis, or both, the reality is that more Indiana citizens are being served under the eligibility category of ASD.
+Whether we believe the growth is real or not, or it is because of increases in ASD or the result of changes in diagnosis, or both, the reality is that more Indiana citizens are being served under the eligibility category of ASD.

 The other reality is that many of these children come with complex issues and support needs.
 According to the CDC, ASD commonly co-occurs with other developmental, psychiatric, neurologic, chromosomal, and genetic diagnoses.
 The co-occurrence of one or more non-ASD developmental diagnoses is 83%.
 The co-occurrence of one or more psychiatric diagnoses is 10%.
 The potential impact on our schools and other service delivery systems continues to be tremendous.
 The strain on families is very real and significant.
 According to the CDC, it is estimated to cost at least $17,000 more per year to care for a child with ASD compared to a child without ASD.
 Costs include health care, education, ASD-related therapy, family-coordinated services, and caregiver time.
 For a child with more severe ASD, costs per year increase to over $21,000.
 It is important to note that education services and an array of supports are needed for children and adults on the autism spectrum to live, learn, and work successfully in our communities.

-Pratt, C. (2015).
-Increasing incidence of autism spectrum disorders continues in Indiana.
+Pratt, C. (2016).
+Increasing incidence of autism spectrum disorders in Indiana.
+The Reporter, 20 (19).
+Retrieved from https://www.iidc.indiana.edu/pages/increasing-incidence-of-autism-spectrum-disorders-continues-in-indiana.